eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 1. `DynamicData` represents a `PrimitiveType` (of `int` as example):
     ```c++
     data.value(42); //sets the value to 42
-    data = 23; // assignment from primitve, sets the value to 23
+    data = 23; // Analogous to the one above, assignment from primitive, sets the value to 23
     int32_t value = data.value<int32_t>(); //read the value
     ```
 1. `DynamicData` represents an `AggregationType`